Permanent residence when you are an EU citizen or a family member to an EU citizen

 Your family does not automatically obtain the right to permanent residence under EU rules because you have obtained the right to permanent residence.

-Your family must have had genuine and effective residence in Denmark for five years and during the entire period have met the conditions for grounds for residence under EU rules.
+Your family must have had genuine and effective residence in Denmark for five consecutive years and during the entire period have met the conditions for grounds for residence under EU rules.

 Your family members are not covered by your application for permanent right to residence and must therefore submit their own applications for permanent right to residence (after five years of residence).